House prices in Corby

 Based on 3,165 sales recorded in the last three years (HM Land Registry).

-The median home in Corby has sold for £227,500 over the last three years — below the ~£290,000 England & Wales average.
-The average of £295,116 sits notably higher than the median, which usually means a tail of larger or higher-value sales pulling the mean up.
+The average house price in Corby over the last three years is £295,116, with a median sold price of £227,500 — below the ~£290,000 England & Wales norm.
+The mean sits notably higher than the median here, which usually means a tail of larger or higher-value sales pulling the average up.
 That's drawn from 3,165 recorded sales — a liquid, actively-traded local market.

 Corby price trend